Food, beverage companies slash calories in obesity fight

 The biggest reduction in calories sold was to households with young children.
 “It seems to be parents who are driving the calorie reductions,” Popkin said.

-Nestle USA has reduced the sugar content of its Nesquik chocolate powder more than 25 percent since 2000 and intends to cut it another 15 to 20 percent this year.
-Its Stouffer’s brand of meals has less fat, and it now counts more than 30 ice cream products from its Dreyer‘s, Haagen-Dazs and other lines which come in single-serve cups or bars or are otherwise portion-controlled: when people dig ice cream out of a 48-ounce tub or even a pint, they consume an average of at least two servings.

-Coca-Cola is “offering low- and no-calorie options for nearly all of our brands,” said Sandy Douglas, president of Coca-Cola North America, and those drinks “now represent nearly one-third of our beverage volume in North America.”
-Smaller sizes such as 7.5-ounce “mini cans” of Coke, Sprite and other sodas have helped consumers imbibe.

-However, the reduction in calories sold may not yet move the needle for the more than two-thirds of Americans who are overweight or obese.
+It is also not clear whether the reduction can move the needle for more than two-thirds of Americans who are overweight or obese.
 The 6.4 trillion fewer calories works out to 78 fewer calories per person per day, if spread equally across the 2012 U.S. population.
 By comparison, Americans consume an average of 300 more calories a day now than in 1985 and 600 more than in 1970, according to a 2012 report by Trust for America’s Health.

-Other companies that made the calorie-reduction pledge are Bumble Bee Foods, ConAgra Foods, Hillshire Brands, Kellogg Co, Mars, McCormick & Company, Post Foods, the Hershey Company, J.M.
+Other companies that made the calorie-reduction pledge are Bumble Bee Foods, Campbell Soup Co, ConAgra Foods, General Mills, Hillshire Brands, Kellogg Co, Mars, McCormick & Company, Nestlé USA, Post Foods, the Hershey Company, J.M.
 Smucker and Unilever.

 They are part of the Healthy Weight Commitment Foundation, a chief-executive-led organization formed in 2009 that aims to reduce obesity.
-According to the U.S. Centers for Disease Control and Prevention, 35.7 percent of U.S. adults are obese, with a body mass index above 30, such as 175 pounds on a 5 foot, 4 inch frame.
-So are 14.9 percent of children, down from 15.2 percent in 2003.
+According to the U.S. Centers for Disease Control and Prevention, 35.7 percent of U.S. adults are obese (having a body mass index above 30, such as 175 pounds on a 5 foot, 4 inch frame).
+So are 14.9 percent of children, which is down from 15.2 percent in 2003.

-The 16 companies sold 60.4 trillion calories in 2007, which was 36 percent of total calories in packaged foods and beverages sold that year including cereals, chips, canned soup, juices, sodas, candy and more.
+The 16 companies sold 60.4 trillion calories in 2007, which was 36 percent of total calories in packaged foods and beverages -- cereals, chips, canned soup, juices, sodas, candy and more -- sold that year.
 In 2012 they sold 54 trillion calories.

-To calculate calories sold, the UNC researchers combined data from grocery-store scanners and other sources on foods and beverages sold with nutritional information for the products.
+To calculate the calories sold, the UNC researchers combined data on foods and beverages sold (from grocery-store scanners and other sources) with nutritional information for the products.